-By: Dr. Joshua Harris, University of Central Florida and Dr. Hany Guirguis, Manhattan College
+By: Dr. Joshua Harris, New York University and Dr. Hany Guirguis, Manhattan College

 The NAIOP Industrial Space Demand Forecast is based on a predictive model that forecasts demand for industrial space at the national level on a quarterly basis for eight consecutive quarters.